-These organic forms are made from slab-constructed extruded coils of stoneware clay, which have been draped over molds.
-The molds are often constructed with recycled materials like Styrofoam, plastic lids and tennis balls.
+These organic forms are made from slab-constructed and extruded coils of clay, which have been draped over molds.
+The molds are often made with recycled materials like styrofoam, plastic lids and tennis balls.

-Tyler School of Art, Temple University, Philadelphia, PA
+1973 Tyler School of Art, Temple University, Philadelphia, PA M.A.Ed

 Berman Institute of Bioethics at John Hopkins University, Baltimore, MD